-The NLW campaign helps promote the need to read for leisure and learning with this year’s theme being “Libraries=Strong Communities.”
+The NLW campaign helps promote the need to read for leisure and learning with this year’s theme being “Connect with Your Library.”
 Libraries around the country celebrate the event in schools and communities.
 Library workers and professional contributions for the bookmobile outreach are recognized during the week.

 Resources and tools for this event can be downloaded on the ALA website.